 The Nanaimo Airport (YCD) has a 6,600 ft. runway capable of accommodating 737-700W aircraft.
 YCD's Instrument Landing System (ILS) allows the airport to be over 99% weather reliable.
 The Nanaimo Airport Authority is continuously making investments to improve the airport infrastructure, attract new carriers, new tenants and add new destinations.
-The airport is currently undergoing a \$15 million terminal expansion to be completed by the end of 2019.
+The Nanaimo airport completed a \$15 million terminal expansion in 2019.
 The Nanaimo Airport is serviced by Air Canada, WestJet and Island Express.